mahaveer-mkj/DecodeLabs-Internship/Project-1-Chatbot/README.md

 ## 📚 Project Context

-This project is the first step in the **DecodeLabs Training Kit**, developed during my AI internship at [DecodeLabs](https://www.decodelabs.tech/).
+This project was assigned and completed during my AI internship at [DecodeLabs](https://www.decodelabs.tech/).
 Project 1 establishes the critical mental model: **intelligent systems start with logic, not statistics.** It bridges the gap between beginner programming and the supervised learning pipeline built in Project 2.

 ---